Netdex/twinject/README.md

 Make sure your game executable and the one defined in twinject.ini match.

 -- CONTROLS --
-G - Enable bot
+G - Enable/disable bot
-B - Disable bot
-H - Display debug graphics
+H - Show/hide debug graphics
-N - Hide debug graphics
 / - Input debug command

 To close the bot, close the debug console window and the game will close after.